Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 Most routers these days are all about standing out, making a statement, or at the very least; trying to catch your eye on shelves, like the Netgear Nighthawk X6 8000 or the Tenda AC6.

 There isn’t a category to put the design of the X8 in, if only for the fact that it hasn’t been invented yet.
-Get rid of racecar red, do away with the hyper-sleek lines of the Netgear X6, this is what we want in a router.
+Get rid of racecar red, and do away with the hyper-sleek lines of the Netgear X6, this is what we want in a router.
 Something that looks good without coming off as brazen, confident enough in its performance to let the results speak for themselves.
 Take a look at our NETGEAR Nighthawk X10 review for another router with a unique design.

 Not really.
 The Genie is fine for what it is, but it’s also a reminder of everything we dislike about router dashboards from 10 years ago, five years ago, and yesterday.
 If Netgear wants to remain competitive in this space against the likes of Linksys, it’s going to have to start from the ground up (i.e., software), in order to make the long-term investment worth the race to the top overall.